 7. Wear a Silk Cap or Pillowcase

-To preserve the sanctity and smoothness of your hair shaft, get a silk pillowcase.
-Silk is a strong, smooth fabric that will not fray and disrupt the hair shaft.
-In addition, abrased hair shafts appear dull and lifeless over time with accumulated damage, so a silk cap can prevent a lot of damage to repair over time.
+Get a silk pillowcase to preserve the sanctity and smoothness of your hair shaft.
+Silk is a robust, smooth fabric that will not fray or disrupt the hair shaft.
+In addition, abrased hair shafts appear dull and lifeless over time with accumulated damage, so a silk cap can prevent a lot of damage from being repaired.

 8. Steer Clear of Heat Damage

 Using heat-styling tools like curling irons, flat irons, tongs, or blow dryers on bleached hair will further damage your hair.
-Try to restrict usage of such heat-based tools and look for styling products that are specially designed for blonde hair.
+Try to restrict the usage of such heat-based tools and look for styling products specially designed for blonde hair.

 9. Avoid Daily Hair Washing

 The more you wash your hair, the more you need to style it.
-Although washing your hair less frequently may give you a different impression, it helps restore the hair’s natural moisture as frequent usage of shampoos may cause a drying effect.
-Wash your hair twice a week and opt for a dry shampoo to get rid of oil, dirt, and greasiness.
+Although washing your hair less frequently may give you a different impression, it helps restore the hair’s natural moisture, as frequent usage of shampoos may cause a drying effect.
+Wash your hair twice weekly and use a dry shampoo to remove oil, dirt, and greasiness.

 10. Embrace Hair Conditioning Treatments

 Bleached hair needs regular and extensive maintenance.
-Bleaching takes a toll on the health of hair by stripping off the moisture from the hair strands.
-Thus, if you have bleached hair and experiencing dry and damaged hair, it’s time to invest your time and money in selecting a good hair conditioning treatment.
-The right product can restore the natural moisture level of the hair thus maintaining the overall health and shine of the hair.
+Bleaching takes a toll on hair health by stripping off the moisture from the hair strands.
+Thus, if you have bleached hair and are experiencing dry and damaged hair, it’s time to invest your time and money in selecting a good hair conditioning treatment.
+The right product can restore the hair’s natural moisture level, thus maintaining its overall health and shine.

 11. Hydrate, Hydrate, and Hydrate

 Yes, you heard it right.
 Hydrate – internally and externally.
-Dry, damaged hair and split ends are quite common when you bleach hair.
+Dry, damaged hair and split ends are joined when you bleach hair.
 To maintain the hair’s natural moisture level, experts suggest hydrating your hair extensively to avoid frizziness.
-You can apply hydrating oils likes olive oil, coconut oil, argan oil, and almond oil to keep your hair hydrated.
+You can apply hydrating oils like olive, coconut, argan, and almond oils to keep your hair hydrated.
 You may also consider a Leave-in-Conditioner or a DIY Hair Masks with hydrating agents like avocado, honey, etc. Also, make sure to drink enough fluids to keep your body hydrated.

 Summary